-Many of our portfolio investments are recorded at fair value as determined in good faith by our board of directors.
-As a result, there will be uncertainty as to the value of our portfolio investments.
+Many of our portfolio investments are not publicly traded and, as a result, there will be uncertainty as to the value of our portfolio investments.

 The lack of liquidity in our investments may adversely affect our business.

 We may experience fluctuations in our quarterly results.